aalemayhu/xdp-playground/README.md

 # XDP playground

 This is a open list challenge to help you learn to write real XDP programs.
-The playground consists of pages which can either be interactive tasks or reading material.
-In the interactive tasks you are expected to write XDP programs which get verified by the playground.
+The playground consists of pages which can either be interactive challenges or reading material.
+In the interactive ones you are expected to write XDP programs which get verified by the playground.

 A running instance of the playground is available at http://playground.xdp.no/